About Animal Behavior Studies

 Vivarium

-F&M’s Vivarium is a behavioral research facility that houses a variety of rodents, reptiles, birds, fish, invertebrates, and nonhuman primates that supports student-focused learning and scientific research.
-Students from a wide diversity of backgrounds work with BFB faculty and Vivarium staff to gain hands-on experience with numerous areas of neurological and behavioral research, animal-welfare study, and training in animal husbandry and care.
+F&M’s Vivarium is a non-invasive behavioral facility that houses a variety of rodents, reptiles, birds, fish, invertebrates, and nonhuman primates that supports student-focused learning and scientific research.
+Students from a wide diversity of backgrounds work with faculty and Vivarium staff to gain hands-on experience within the fields of positive reinforcement training, welfare and enrichment, best-practice animal caretaking, and behavioral observations and research.
 Our nonhuman primate research centers on behavior and cognition.
-We are the only institution in the United States offering direct access to onsite, nonhuman primates through an established program built around primate training, enrichment, research, and animal caretaking.
-In fact, we have a brand new Animal Husbandry & Primate Training Certificate that includes formal academic training designed to develop students’ abilities to professionally care for animals.
-Over 100 students per year work in the F&M Vivarium for course credit, as paid researchers, or as volunteers throughout the academic year and summer.
+We are one of the only institutions in the United States offering direct access of onsite, nonhuman primates to undergraduate students through an established program built around primate training, enrichment, behavioral research, and animal caretaking.
+In fact, we have an Animal Husbandry & Primate Training Certificate that includes formal academic training designed to develop students’ abilities to professionally train and care for animals.
+Over 150 students per year work in the F&M Vivarium for course credit, as paid researchers, student employees, or as volunteers throughout the academic year and summer.

 Success Beyond F&M

-Once you have completed your degree, you might wonder what’s next.
-F&M students graduate with all the skills they need to succeed after college, whether your next step is graduate school, vet school, or a career working directly with animals.
+You, too, will graduate with all the skills you need to succeed after college, whether your next step is graduate school, vet school, or a career working directly with animals.
 The intellectual and experiential activities that make up the work of animal behavior — including experimental research, data gathering, collaborating with others, and critical thought — help you develop useful and productive skills valuable for any post-college plan.

 Graduate School